Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	17. Special categories:  Hypersmooth, Detached, Failsafe
 	18. Conversion potential:  Commonwealth<->Empire (limited), Panarchy<->Empire (limited)
 56. Beyonder Gate
+	1. Challenge cured:  Hyperspace Darkness
+		1. Challenge cure interpretation:  If Mental Unity were a literal link, this would be logically something right next to it... as it is on the tech tree.
+		2. Alternative challenge cure:  I don't think that this is a literal connectedness at all.
+I think this is the public's willingness to trust in each other and in their own selves.
+It's really near the Axis of Trust on the low side.
+When Beyonder Gates teach people to believe in their process and their goals, they also teach people more about how to trust that the right thing happens on average.
-	1. Narrative indicator:  Believe in yourself (process) and your ideals (goals), and stop worrying so much about what happens along the way (results).
+	2. Narrative indicator:  Believe in yourself (process) and your ideals (goals), and stop worrying so much about what happens along the way (results).
 As long as you keep working and believing in the right things, bad results are just stepping stones along the path to the right answer.
-	2. Mechanism proposal:  If you exclude results from the analysis and consider only process and goals, the result is a bad analysis.
+	3. Mechanism proposal:  If you exclude results from the analysis and consider only process and goals, the result is a bad analysis.
 Yet it's also a way to encourage people to keep working when the work seems like drudgery.
 It doesn't improve analysis per se, but this gets people to work harder at the boring stuff and dig deeper into the backlog thereby.
-	3. Progression analysis:  Cultivates better administrative leaders... if your society can tolerate leaders who joke about how they're doing nothing (no results).
+	4. Progression analysis:  Cultivates better administrative leaders... if your society can tolerate leaders who joke about how they're doing nothing (no results).
 The Old Empire has a peculiar sense of humor that appeals to people who are useful in administrative endeavors.
-	4. Mechanism proposal:  Like the Beyonder Dwelling, this is a black box technology that suggests the in-system implementation of the technologies is weird somehow.
+	5. Mechanism proposal:  Like the Beyonder Dwelling, this is a black box technology that suggests the in-system implementation of the technologies is weird somehow.
 They're being implemented with less concern for results.
-	5. Downside analysis:  This kind of encouragement increases partisan divergence by discouraging people from reconsidering their beliefs in light of the consequences of those beliefs.
+	6. Downside analysis:  This kind of encouragement increases partisan divergence by discouraging people from reconsidering their beliefs in light of the consequences of those beliefs.
 This fits with the Imperial theme of loyalty, but it also shows off one of the downsides of loyalty.
-	6. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
+	7. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
-	7. Liberation rating:  3/5
+	8. Liberation rating:  3/5
-	8. Protection rating:  3/5
+	9. Protection rating:  3/5
-	9. Technological smoothness:  5/5
+	10. Technological smoothness:  5/5
-	10. Technological extremophilia:  3/5
+	11. Technological extremophilia:  3/5
-	11. Stress/Boredom rating:  3/5 (Eustress)
+	12. Stress/Boredom rating:  3/5 (Eustress)
-	12. Me-points:  1/3
+	13. Me-points:  1/3
-	13. Special categories:  Hypersmooth
+	14. Special categories:  Hypersmooth
-	14. Conversion potential:  Unknown
+	15. Conversion potential:  Unknown
 57. Miniaturized Gate
 	1. Challenge cured:  Hyperspace Collapse
 		1. Challenge cure interpretation:  Well, interpreting the setting as strong FTL, this could be a hyperspace engineering project.